vippsas/vipps-ecom-api/vipps-ecom-api-faq.md

 or one of our [plugins](https://github.com/vippsas/vipps-developers#plugins).

-Vipps can not offer legal advice for this.
+Vipps cannot offer legal advice for this.

 ### Can I use Vipps for crowdfunding?

 That depends, but probably: No.

-Vipps can not keep money for merchants.
+Vipps cannot keep money for merchants.
 All Vipps payments must be made to a company that is a customer of Vipps.

 See:

 * [What are the requirements for Vipps merchants?](#what-are-the-requirements-for-vipps-merchants)
 * [Can I create a marketplace with multiple merchants?](#can-i-create-a-marketplace-with-multiple-merchants)
 * [Can I create a service to match buyers and sellers?](#can-i-create-a-service-to-match-buyers-and-sellers)